-\para{Sign and unit conventions} Different references adopt different conventions when writing the equations of GR.
-A table summarizing frequently encountered sign choices is provided in \rref{Misner:1973prb}, and an appendix of \rref{Freedman:2012zz} includes additional signs and phases that arise in the frame-field formalism.
-In these appendices we follow \rref{Freedman:2012zz} and use the symbols $\alpha$, $\beta$, $\s{\ast}$, $\s{1}$, $\s{2}$, $\cdots$, $\s{8}$ to simultaneously track the various sign choices; the reader is free to set $\alpha = \pm 1, \pm \ii$, $\beta = \pm 1$, and $\s{i} = \pm 1$.
-In the main body of the article we take $-\ii \alpha = \beta = -\s{\ast} = - \s{1} = \s{2} = \s{3} = \s{4} = \s{6} = \s{8} = 1$; we do not use $\s{5}$ and $\s{7}$.
-This corresponds to $(-,+,+)$ in notation of \rref{Misner:1973prb}.
-Additionally, we work in natural units, setting the speed of light $c$ and the reduced Planck constant $\hbar$ equal to $1$.
+\para{Sign and unit conventions} Different researchers adopt different conventions when writing the equations of GR.
+A table summarizing frequently encountered sign choices was provided by \rref{Misner:1973prb}, and an appendix of \rref{Freedman:2012zz} included additional signs and phases that arise in the frame-field formalism.
+In these appendixes we follow \rref{Freedman:2012zz} and use the symbols $\alpha$, $\beta$, $\s{\ast}$, $\s{1}$, $\s{2}$, $\cdots$, $\s{8}$ to simultaneously track the various sign choices; one can set $\alpha = \pm 1, \pm \ii$, $\beta = \pm 1$, and $\s{i} = \pm 1$.
+In the body of the review we take $-\ii \alpha = \beta = -\s{\ast} = - \s{1} = \s{2} = \s{3} = \s{4} = \s{6} = \s{8} = 1$; we do not use $\s{5}$ or $\s{7}$.
+This corresponds to $(-,+,+)$ in the notation of \rref{Misner:1973prb}.
+In addition, we work in natural units, setting the speed of light $c$ and the reduced Planck constant $\hbar$ equal to $1$.